Seven ways an LMS can fill skills gaps

 Learning paths emphasize that learning is a continuum.
 LMSs make continuous learning a reality.
 They provide a holistic approach to training accommodating instructor-led, blended and social learning and diverse forms of content.
 The LMS repository can be constantly added to and quickly updated.
 Content can be repurposed and adapted for different audiences.
 Assessment tools help create a feedback loop that enables you to identify gaps and address them swiftly, fast-tracking reskilling.
 The continuity of learning delivered in the workflow places your training ahead of the curve.

 The skills gap is real and growing.
 In Learning Management Systems, we have the tools to identify where gaps are occurring and the means to eradicate them.
-Using an LMS to make learning continuous not only removes current skills gaps but also helps ensure disparities don’t recur and future gaps don’t arise.
+Using a Learning Platform to make learning continuous not only removes current skills gaps but also helps ensure disparities don’t recur and future gaps don’t arise.
 The benefit to people is that they receive the training they need to perform and progress.
 The benefit to the business is that you realize the potential of your own employees, improve staff retention and development, and keep reskilling in house, positively impacting your organization’s ability to perform and remain competitive.

 Get in touch to find out how Learning Pool can help you with this process.